 — England (@England) June 8, 2022

 The Three Lions are in Group B, with old arch-rivals Wales, Iran, and old nemesis the USA.
-It will be one of the most entertaining groups of the World Cup, but England should get first place.
+It will be one of the most entertaining groups of the World Cup, especially with England’s poor form coinciding with Iran’s purple patch.

 Like France, the Selecao are doing a great job at inculcating young talents into their setup.
 Real Madrid star Vinicius Jr. is the shining light after a stellar season.
 He is supported by Neymar, the best Brazilian player of this generation.
 Tite’s side have two of the best goalkeepers in world football currently in Ederson and Alisson.